Rising Damp

 Comes from contact between a wall and the ground.

 Moisture which carries salts from the ground creeps up the wall by capillary action.
-The moisture evaporates leaving tell tale salts on the wall surface .This is a sure sign of rising damp.
+The moisture evaporates leaving tell tale salts on the wall surface.

 Appears at low level and rarely rises above 1.5 meters